ddkatona/relics/README.md

 ![Legend](expanded_view.png)

 These effects can be triggered by the event desribed in the text.
-In the example above it's triggered by the Piece dying, but unique effects can be triggered passively as well (for example by ally dying).
+In the example above it's triggered by the Piece dying.